Function pointer

-A function pointer, also called a subroutine pointer or procedure pointer, is a pointer that points to a function.
-As opposed to referencing a data value, a function pointer points to executable code within memory.
+A function pointer, also called a subroutine pointer or procedure pointer, is a pointer referencing executable code, rather than data.
 Dereferencing the function pointer yields the referenced function, which can be invoked and passed arguments just as in a normal function call.
 Such an invocation is also known as an "indirect" call, because the function is being invoked indirectly through a variable instead of directly through a fixed identifier or address.

-Function pointers can be used to simplify code by providing a simple way to select a function to execute based on run-time values.
+Function pointers allow different code to be executed at runtime.
+They can also be passed to a function to enable callbacks.

 Function pointers are supported by third-generation programming languages (such as PL/I, COBOL, Fortran, dBASE dBL, and C) and object-oriented programming languages (such as C++, C#, and D).

 Simple function pointers

 The simplest implementation of a function (or subroutine) pointer is as a variable containing the address of the function within executable memory.
 Older third-generation languages such as PL/I and COBOL, as well as more modern languages such as Pascal and C generally implement function pointers in this manner.

+Function pointers were introduced in C# version 9.0, as delegate*.